 - Mason e-mail address

 - Office hours

-- All faculty are expected to be available to meet with and respond to students as appropriate.
-All syllabi should inform students how and when faculty are available.
+- However, all faculty are expected to be regularly available to meet with and respond to students as appropriate.
+All syllabi should thus inform students how and when faculty are available.
 Faculty teaching online courses should make clear how and when students can connect with them in the online space.

 - Course number and section

 - Meeting days and times

 » Space for names and telephone numbers of at least two classmates

 - Ask students to fill this in on the first day – this connects them with others in the class, gives them someone to contact about questions, and starts to build a community in the classroom.

 » Description of the course.

 - Why do people study this area of knowledge?

 - How will instruction be handled: lectures, discussions, group work, labs, etc.?